Opportunities for individuals and sporting organisations to receive funding through Sport Australia.

 The program is funded by Council and is provided as a free service to invited community organisations (clubs) who lease facilities from Council.
 Clubs invited to the program are supported through identifying and implementing practical options to improve their water and energy management, which can help to reduce maintenance costs.
 Express interest today in taking part in the program.

 The Brisbane Airport Community Giving Fund provides cash grants to community groups, organisations and schools working hard to make our city and Queensland a better place.
 Twice a year, BAC calls for applications to provide grants for projects that provide sporting opportunities to communities.

 Each financial year the Council allocates a budget for the Community Benefit Fund (CBF) to meet requests for financial help from eligible community organisations for a community purpose.
 This fund is available for community purpose to encourage participation in community life and foster social cohesion.

 Our Active people – club equipment program helps clubs and organisations to buy the equipment they need for training and game days.
 The Active People – Maintenance funding is open for clubs and organisation to assist with high-priority maintenance projects.
-These grant will open in September 2021 (pending budget) for clubs in Logan City Council.
+Opens 1st September 2022.

 Moreton Bay Regional Council

 This grant provides funding to community organisations to support local community, cultural, sporting and environmental projects and initiatives benefiting the Moreton Bay Region.
 Maximum funding of $3,000 per application, up to a maximum of $5,000 per financial year.
-Opens June 1 for additional funding rounds.
+Opens April 30.

 This program offers up to three years of funding to not-for-profit community organisations who have maintenance responsibility of community sports fields throughout the Sunshine Coast Local Government Area.
 The intent of this program is to partner with sporting organisations to maintain their facilities to competition level.
 Organisations will be supported by council’s Parks Community Sports Field Officer.